-Class action against UK Government for failing in duty of care to British citizens in countries like
+Class action against UK Government for failing in duty of care to British citizens abroad

-A landmark class action against the UK government is being prepared by clients of Radha Stirling, David Haigh and a UK Queen’s Counsel.
+A landmark class action against the UK government is being prepared by clients of Radha Stirling, and a UK Queen’s Counsel.

 The action is based on the UK government’s failure in its duty of care towards citizens about the dangers of places like Dubai and the UAE.
 The Government has failed to give sufficient warning to UK nationals travelling to the Sharia governed desert state, it has failed to respond to requests for help for British citizens who fall foul of the strict laws, and when it does respond, it takes almost no action on behalf of its citizens.